BabakMammadov/ansible/README.md

 ansible-playbook sample-playbook.yml --tags sample ansible-playbook sample-playbook.yml --tags create
 ```
-## Local_action module allow youexecute commands  local ansible server
+## Local_action module allow you execute commands  local ansible server

 ## Delegation , Say if you are patching a package on a machine and you need to continue until a certain file is available on another machine.
 This is done in Ansible using the delegation option.
 For example  detegate_sample.yml  execute all task  groups of cent server  but Tell Master and  writing hostname_output in ansible node in file on ansible node

 ##  Ansible also provides us a way to make the Rest calls using URI module.The URI module allows us to send XML or JSON payload and get the necessary details.
 In this article we will see how we can use the URI module and make the Rest calls.
 As for the article I will be using the Nexus artifactory to connect which run on the 8081 Port.
 The URL are specified in the vars/main.yml file
 [rest_api_examples](http://jagadesh4java.blogspot.com/2016/09/ansible-rest-calls.html)